dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 module {:options opt} M{}
 ```

-The value of an options attribute cannot be a computed expression.
-It must be a literal string.

 ## **Error: cannot declare identifier beginning with underscore** {#p_no_leading_underscore}

-// TODO - check that both errors are checked
 ```dafny
 const _myconst := 5
 function m(): (_: int) {0}